Bylaws & Policies

 10.1 If an officer of the Association fails to carry out the duties of office, or carries them out in a way clearly detrimental to the interests of the Association, a written request to remove that individual from office may be placed before the Executive Council by any ASLE member.
 If a member of the Executive Council presents this request as an official motion and if the motion is seconded, then a bill of particulars must be presented, in writing, to the officer in question by the Executive Council member who sponsored the motion to remove.
 The officer will then be given reasonable time to read and consider the bill of particulars and prepare copies of a written response.
 The Executive Council will then consider the bill of particulars and hear the officer's response.
 At the conclusion of the hearing, the Council, excluding the officer in question, will vote on the motion.
 At least two-thirds of the full membership of the Executive Council must vote in the affirmative for the motion to be accepted.
 If the motion does pass, the officer in question will at that point be removed from office and will surrender to the Executive Council all documents related to that office during her or his tenure.
 If the officer removed is the President, the Vice President will assume the duties of the office.
 For any other elected officer of the Association, the President will appoint a replacement to serve until the next election by the general membership.
 For appointed officers, the President, upon the approval of a majority vote of the Executive Council, will appoint a replacement who will serve out the term and be eligible for reappointment.

 10.2 If the President resigns before the completion of her or his term, the Vice President will assume the duties of the office and appoint a Vice President until the next election by the general membership.
 If the Vice President or an Executive Council member resigns before the completion of her or his term, the President will appoint a replacement to serve until the next election by the general membership.
-If the Executive Secretary, Editor of an ASLE publication, or Public Relations Officer resigns before that individual's term is completed, the President, upon the approval of a majority vote of the Executive Council, will appoint a replacement who will serve out the term and be eligible for reappointment.
+If an appointed officer or coordinator resigns before that individual's term is completed, the President, upon the approval of a majority vote of the Executive Council, will appoint a replacement who will serve out the term and be eligible for reappointment.